Chart Color Schemes

 West Ulverstone is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In West Ulverstone, as per the latest Census evaluation, 89.9% of dwellings were houses with the remaining 10.1% consisting of semi-detached homes, apartments, and other dwelling types.
-This distribution is similar to that of Non-Metro Tasmania which also had 89.9% houses and 10.1% other dwellings.
-Home ownership in West Ulverstone stood at 42.2%, with mortgaged dwellings at 31.5% and rented ones at 26.4%.
-The median monthly mortgage repayment was $1,213, lower than the Non-Metro Tas. average of $1,274.
-The median weekly rent in West Ulverstone was $240, compared to $250 in Non-Metro Tasmania.
-Nationally, mortgage repayments were significantly higher at $1,863 while rents were substantially lower than the national figure of $375.
+In West Ulverstone, as per the latest Census, 89.9% of dwellings were houses with the remaining 10.1% comprising semi-detached homes, apartments and other types.
+This is similar to Non-Metro Tas., which also had 89.9% houses and 10.1% other dwellings.
+Home ownership in West Ulverstone stood at 42.2%, with mortgaged properties at 31.5% and rented ones at 26.4%.
+The median monthly mortgage repayment was $1,213, lower than Non-Metro Tas.'s average of $1,274.
+The median weekly rent in West Ulverstone was $240, compared to $250 in Non-Metro Tas.
+Nationally, West Ulverstone's mortgage repayments were significantly lower at $1,213 than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing